 “Your sense of humor is one of the most powerful tools you have to make certain that your daily mood and emotional state support good health.”

-So rather than complain about work, laugh at the slightest thing and stay positive.
+So rather than a complaint about work, laugh at the slightest thing and stay positive.
 Relax your mind.
 Laugh when it is necessary.
 Laugh at the feeling of stress trying to take its toll on you.

 We must all have heard of the benefits of exercising.
 I recently started exercising, it has been stressful but it is good for the health from studies and relaxes me.